Skip to main content

 Dana Greenberg

 Dana Greenberg was diagnosed with Type 1 Diabetes (T1D) in 1972, at the age of 7.
-She was a professional fundraiser for over 20 years and is the proud mom of 3 kids, aged 28, 26 and 20.
-Twelve years ago, her youngest daughter Marley was also diagnosed with T1D at the age of 8.
-After Marley’s diagnosis, Dana quickly came to realize that she was in a unique position to help others because she understood both what it means to be a person living with T1D and what it means to be a parent of a child with T1D.
-Dana is an active volunteer with many diabetes organizations in Toronto, where she chairs various committees, does speaking engagements, and has mentored dozens of families living with T1D.
-Dana has been involved with Diabetes Action Canada as a patient partner since 2017.
-Dana is a member of the Collective Patient Circle, is a patient partner on several research projects, and co-leads the project: Answering Questions that Matter to Persons Living with Diabetes Using the National Diabetes Repository.
+She was a professional fundraiser for over 20 years and is the proud mom of 3 kids, now aged 31, 28, and 23.
+Her youngest daughter was also diagnosed with T1D at the age of 8.
+After her daughter’s diagnosis, Dana quickly came to realize that she was in a unique position to help others because she understood both what it means to be a person living with T1D and what it means to be a parent of a child with T1D.
+Dana is the chair of DAC’s Collective Patient Circle, co-chair of DAC’s Patient Engagement Committee and co-leads several research projects as a person with lived experience.

 Shayla Hele